princefishthrower/gatsby-typescript-netlify-stripe-fauna/README.md

 A full, multi-page static boilerplate using Gatsby, TypeScript React, and Redux, including authentication with Netlify's identity platform, subscriptions with Stripe, and customer data handling with Fauna.

+This example site is live at [https://gatsby-typescript-netlify-stripe-fauna.netlify.app/](https://gatsby-typescript-netlify-stripe-fauna.netlify.app/)

-## What You Need To Do For this Boilerplate to Work
+# What You Need to Do to Get this Boilerplate to Work

 This boilerplate WON'T work with just a `npm install` and `npm run start`!